 1. Draw, paint, doodle, watercolor

 Growing up, my favorite thing to do when I was bored was to grab my notebook and some markers, and just draw with no end goal in sight.
 I’d create rainbows, mermaids, solar systems—and I don’t remember feeling any pressure to make them worthy of hanging on the fridge.
 I just did it for the sheer joy of creating!
-Later on, I took up collaging with a stack of magazines each evening, and in high school, I fought the boredom of band class by secretly sketching dresses in my quest to become a fashion designer.
+Later on, I took up collaging with a stack of magazines each evening.
+In high school, I fought the boredom of band class by secretly sketching dresses in my quest to become a fashion designer.

 The sheer act of engaging in making art of any kind fires up all kinds of connections in the brain, so don’t fight the urge to doodle while you’re on your next conference call.
 I’ve been taking time each weekend to dust off my sketchbook and spend some time watercoloring with Phoebe.
 It’s been so refreshing for my mind and my soul to make art just for the fun of it.